 In December, ‘Song of the Year‘, a sort of retrospective show on Dutch national TV with pop music highlights of 2019, broadcasted a bit of A Forest with accompanying text that the band again played a ‘magical show’ at Pinkpop.

-Festival director Jan ‘Mr. Pinkpop’ Smeets told local TV station 1Limburg he was satisfied with the festival, but that the ticket sales were not in proportion to the expensive line-up.
+Festival director Jan ‘Mr. Pinkpop’ Smeets told local TV station 1Limburg he had worried if The Cure’s show wasn’t too long.
+All in all he was satisfied with the festival, save that the ticket sales were not in proportion to the expensive line-up.
 However, figures show that by far most tickets – 56.000 – were sold for Sunday (Cure day) as opposed to 41.000 for Friday (Mumford & Sons) and 47.000 for Monday (Fleetwood Mac).
 So, perhaps you could even say that The Cure once again saved Pinkpop just like they did in 1986 ;-).

 Towards the end of summer popular Dutch-Belgian online platform Festileaks held a poll for a top 100 of the best festival acts of 2019.
 Over 13.000 people voted and The Cure were chosen as second best (after The National).